Excursion to Cartagena from Roquetas de Mar, Almeria

-Carthaginians and Romans were always interested in this maritime enclave which actual name comes from the latin name Cartago Nova.
-Cartagena was also dominated by the arabs until Ferdinand III The Saint reconquered the city and it was integrated in the Kingdom of Castille.
-The harbour has played an important role in the spanish War of Succession and the War of Independence.
+Carthaginians and Romans were always interested in this maritime enclave which actual name comes from the Latin name Cartago Nova.
+Cartagena was also dominated by the Arabs until Ferdinand III The Saint reconquered the city and it was integrated in the Kingdom of Castile.
+The harbour has played an important role in the Spanish War of Succession and the War of Independence.

 The rich heritage of Cartagena runs along the quay of the marina.
-The Muralla del Mar (the Wall of the Sea), built by order of Charles III (in the eighteenth century), defines the old center.
-Towards the Mediterranean Sea two elements of a close relationship with the sea can be found: the prototype of a submarine constructed by the carthaginian inventor Isaac Peral, and the National Museum for Maritime Archeology.
-This Museum, on the the Dique de Navidad, also contains the National Center for Archeological Submarine Investigations.
+The Muralla del Mar (the Wall of the Sea), built by order of Charles III (in the eighteenth century), defines the old centre.
+Towards the Mediterranean Sea two elements of a close relationship with the sea can be found: the prototype of a submarine constructed by the Carthaginian inventor Isaac Peral, and the National Museum for Maritime Archaeology.
+This Museum, located on the Dique de Navidad, also contains the National Center for Archaeological Submarine Investigations.
 Through different foundings we can learn the aspects of shipbuilding, trade and navigation in ancient times.

 The Punic Wall was discovered in 1989.
-Its construction dates back to the year 227 b.C. when the punic city of Quart Hadast was founded.
-It is a fortification to Hellenistic model, formed by two parallel walls with a mutual distance of 6 meters, conected with eachother by other walls.
-The punic city was shut by this construction, as it formed a part of the isthmus, the only acces to the city.
+Its construction dates back to the year 227 b.C. when the Punic city of Quart Hadast was founded.
+It is a fortification to Hellenistic model, formed by two parallel walls with a mutual distance of 6 meters, connected with each other by other walls.
+The Punic city was shut by this construction, as it formed a part of the isthmus, the only access to the city.

 Elegant and civic monuments that tell us about the economic development of the region based on mining and industry at the end of the 19th and the beginning of the 20th century.
 The Palaces of Aguirre and Pedreño are more aristocratic, one with a more modernistic style, the other one with a more neoclassic style.